bastodian/Dimensions/DifferentialExpression-GO-Analysis/README.md

 repository.

 The following is an example of how the necessary count files were generated and how the edgeR analysis was performed.
-Yes, I went through the tedium of doing this by hand and I hacked the Perl wrapper packaged with Trinity...
+Yes, did this by hand and I hacked the Perl wrapper packaged with Trinity to get it to work with the unexpected data...

 ```bash
 # Move to the appropriate directory